ZwickyTransientFacility/scope-ml/doc/usage.md

 26. --doQuadrantFile : flag to use a generated file containing [jobID, field, ccd, quad] columns instead of specifying --field, --ccd and --quad (bool)
 27. --quadrant_file : name of quadrant file in the generated_features/slurm directory or equivalent (str)
 28. --quadrant_index : number of job in quadrant file to run (int)
+29. --doSpecificIDs: flag to perform feature generation for ztf_id column in config-specified file (bool)
+30. --skipCloseSources: flag to skip removal of sources too close to bright stars via Gaia (bool)
+31. --top_n_periods: number of ELS, ECE periods to pass to EAOV if using ELS_ECE_EAOV algorithm (int)

 output:
 feature_df : dataframe containing generated features